euphoria0-0/euphoria0-0.github.io/_tabs/about.md

 We should note the role of AI and would use that toward better worlds, hopefully.

-Currently, I'm interested in Active Learning and Causal Learning.
+Currently, I'm focusing on Active Learning and Causal Learning for HITL.